-This isolates the difference for Japanese and US patents within a NACE code.25 Our theory further predicts that this effect should be more pronounced in sectors that are more differentiated.
-To test this we associate each NACE code of the patents with a corresponding "Rauch" measure of the extent to which the product is differentiated which reduces the number of observations to 322,156 (details in the appendix).
-We include fixed effects for the NACE codes as well as time and year fixed effects in column (III).
-The coefficient of interest is the interaction term between the dummy for the United States and the measure of differentiated products, which is both substantially positive and significant (standard errors are clustered at NACE x country level).26
+Standardized beta coefficients; t statistics in parentheses.
+Std. errors clustered at NACE x country level for (III) p < 0.10, p < 0.05, p < 0.001 a NACE code and reduces the estimate by around half.33 Our theory further predicts that this effect should be more pronounced in sectors that are more differentiated.
+To test this we associate each NACE code of the patents with a corresponding standardized "Rauch" measure of the extent to which the product is differentiated which slightly reduces the number of observations (details in Appendix C).34 We include fixed effects for the NACE codes as well as time and year fixed effects in column (III).
+The coefficient of interest is the interaction term between the dummy for the United States and the measure of differentiated products, which is both substantially positive and significant (standard errors are clustered at NACE x country level).
+The difference in generality between a U.S and a Japanese patent increases by 1.2% of a standard deviation when moving from one sector to a sector which is one standard deviation more differentiated.